hampterworks/schedule/README.md

 - Start by selecting a start date.
 By default, the date will be set to the current date, and the time zone to your system's time zone.
 - Select the number of days for which you'd like to create a schedule.
 - Choose the time zones for which you'd like to generate a schedule.
 This step is not necessary if you're creating a schedule solely for Discord.
 If you don't select a time zone, the system will use your default time zone.
-- Click `Create Schedule` to generate a schedule template.
+- the schedule template will update as you go.
 - Enter a starting hour and description.
-It's optional to fill in these fields; you can leave any of them empty.
+It's optional to fill in these fields; you can leave any of them empty. not specifying a time will assign the whole day.
-- Click `Submit` to finalize and view your schedule.

-Clicking the update schedule will update the dates, range and time zones but will reset the template and remove all the information.
+- Your schedule will be generated below.

+Your selection is always saved .
+Clicking the rest button will clear the selection.

 ##